arcanecode/Managing_SSIS_Projects/Documentation/DemoSteps_M02_Introduction.md

-﻿# Module 2 - Course Overview
+﻿# Module 2 - Introductionfs

 The bulk of this module comes from the PowerPoint slides.
 You can reference them for more info on that part of the course.